 Even if you have the best swing coach in the world they can only work with the physical qualities you possess at that time.
 The golf coach Adam Young touches on this in his very popular book “The Practice Manual“, which I highly recommend.
 Good coaches whether golf or fitness, realise that not everyone can carry out movements exactly as you would like them too, and modifications may be necessary.
 Everybody loves talking about certain moves in DJ’s or Rory’s swing, but often don’t realise these moves are impossible without exceptional mobility, stability, strength, & power.
 If you can start to work on your body with a strategically designed program specifically for golfers your ability to make more efficient powerful swings will drastically improve.

-After a few weeks of going through my training programs on the Fit For Golf App players regularly comment that they are hitting the ball longer and more solidly because they feel like they have improved their set up, increased their stability, and developed the mobility and strength necessary to make better swings.
+After a few weeks of going through training programs on the Fit For Golf App players regularly comment on how they are reaping the benefits of golf fitness.
+They are hitting the ball longer and more solidly because they feel like they have improved their set up, increased their stability, and developed the mobility and strength necessary to make better swings.
 This is especially true for good players who have never trained before as they already have the skill and just needed some horse power.
 Higher handicap players get a chance learn what good posture, stability, and a dynamic rotation feel like without worrying about hitting the ball which can be important for improving movement quality.

 4) Better Lifestyle & Health